MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/how-can-caller-id-be-used-in-your-organization.md

 The BlockIncomingCallerID attribute allows for blocking the caller ID on incoming PSTN calls.
 You can set this attribute, but it isn't available to your end users on the user settings page.
 When this setting is enabled the incoming PSTN caller will be displayed as coming from Anonymous.

-To set the outbound caller ID, see [Set the Caller ID for a user](./set-the-caller-id-for-a-user.md).
+To block the inbound caller ID, see [Set the Caller ID for a user](./set-the-caller-id-for-a-user.md).

 ## Related topics
 [Transferring phone numbers common questions](./phone-number-calling-plans/port-order-overview.md)